To understand what an African philosophy of education is and why it’s so important, consider the role that universities should play in any society.

 As elsewhere, the idea of doing or practising an African philosophy of education is connected to bridging the pseudo-dichotomy between theory and practice.
 Some may claim that African philosophy is merely an act of theorising.
 They are wrong.
 It’s actually embedded with an energy and drive to change undesirable situations and conditions.

-African philosophy of education is wrongly perceived as being some abstract exercise that’s not connected to real-life.
 In any case, there is no separation between theory and practice.
 One cannot delink thinking from acting upon happenings in society.
 Any good theory on education should affect educational practices positively.
 What constitutes a positive theory of education?
 To my mind, the answer lies with practices that take shape through autonomous thinking, engagement and freedom made visible through deliberation.
 In this manner, theory and practice are intertwined.

 An African philosophy of education also allows inquirers to look at how educational practices—teaching, learning, managing and governing universities on the continent—can be made to feel real.